Walking in Rachel Carson's Footsteps

 It was from this quarter-acre salt pond that she gathered material for her book The Edge of the Sea (1955)—kelp, sea colander, dulse, dogwinkles, periwinkles, brown-green knotted wrack and rockweed, blue mussels, green crabs and red, blue and green Irish moss.
 Today, The Nature Conservancy’s Rachel Carson Salt Pond Preserve is located at this very spot, and people still find wonder in the vibrant sea life here and along the entire Rachel Carson seacoast.

 In the late 1950s, Carson turned her attention to conservation and the environmental problems caused by synthetic pesticides.
-This interest inspired her most well-known book, Silent Spring (1962), which brought environmental concerns to an entirely new level in the national dialogue.
+This interest inspired her most well-known book, Silent Spring (first published in 1962), which brought environmental concerns to an entirely new level in the national dialogue.
 Silent Spring spurred a reversal in national pesticide policy—leading to a nationwide ban on DDT and other pesticides.
 It is also credited with launching the contemporary environmental movement, which led to the creation of the Environmental Protection Agency in 1970.
 Carson was posthumously awarded the Presidential Medal of Freedom by Jimmy Carter.

 Rachel Carson and The Nature Conservancy